English Slang for Dating and Relationships

 Dawn dating

 Dawn is the time of day when the sun begins to rise.
-When most people think of dates, they usually think about activities in the evening, such as dinner, late movies or perhaps cocktails at a bar.
+Most people's idea of dates involve activities in the evening, such as dinner, late movies or perhaps cocktails at a bar.

 But what about meeting early in the day instead?
 That's exactly what dawn dating is — going on dates before noon.